nftyte/coal-storage/README.md

 Static data is stored in coal faces, which double as diamond facets.
 View `contracts/faces/Test1Face.sol` and `contracts/faces/Test2Face.sol` for reference.
 Both files contain 1,000 random addresses in bytes constants.

-The `contracts/facets/CoalStorageFacet.sol` file is used to enumerate or retrieve information from coal faces.
+The `contracts/facets/CoalStorageFacet.sol` file is used to connect, enumerate, and retrieve information from coal faces externally.
+The internal implementation is available in `contracts/libraries/LibCoal.sol`.

 ## Deployment